front-commerce/developers.front-commerce.com/source/docs/advanced/production-ready/front-commerce-and-pm2.md

 ---
 id: front-commerce-and-pm2
 title: Front-Commerce and PM2
+description: "Front-Commerce is a node.js application.
+You may want to run it in production with the PM2 Process Manager.
+This page explains how you could achieve this, and benefit from PM2 features such as: zero-downtime deployment, cluster mode, autoreload, logs aggregation…"
 ---

-Front-Commerce is a node.js application.
-You may want to run it in production with the [PM2 Process Manager](https://pm2.keymetrics.io/).
-This page explains how you could achieve this, and benefit from PM2 features such as: zero-downtime deployment, cluster mode, autoreload, logs aggregation…

 <blockquote class="note">
-  PM2 is not the only way to deploy Front-Commerce in production, however we often get asked about how PM2 should be configured for Front-Commerce.
+  [PM2](https://pm2.keymetrics.io/) is not the only way to deploy Front-Commerce in production, however we often get asked about how PM2 should be configured for Front-Commerce.
 This page is here to get you started but we recommend that you discuss it with your system administrator.
 </blockquote>

 ## `ecosystem.config.js`